urllib3/urllib3/docs/v2-migration-guide.rst

 AttributeError: 'HTTPResponse' object has no attribute 'strict'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The strict parameter is unneeded with Python 3 and should be removed.
-We are considering adding it
-back to help users of the unmaintained cachecontrol library, see https://github.com/urllib3/urllib3/issues/3010.

 Pinning urllib3<2
 ~~~~~~~~~~~~~~~~~